earthsteading/complaints-procedure/README.md

  - [x] Unlimited emails correspondence between you and the build team, e.g. assurance the builder and architect are in agreement on all schematic instructions.
  - [x] Access to our list of trusted industry professionals, i.e. builders, engineers, architects, designers, plumbers, fire safety, accessibilty compliance and many more.
  - [x] Genuine effort to support your learning and education for how the National Construction Code keeps your building safe and reliable for years to come.
+ - [x] Fortnightly project management updates and progress reporting, to help keep you motivated and your 'eye on the prize'.

 ## Complaints procedure
 To resolve a dispute please proceed with the following complaints procedure: